 Toll Brothers Announces Opening of New Luxury Townhome Community on the Hudson River in Beacon, N.Y.

-Toll Brothers at Hudson Landing is now open for sales; model home opening in 2023

-/EIN News/ -- BEACON, N.Y., Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE:TOL), the nation’s leading builder of luxury homes, today announced the highly anticipated opening of Toll Brothers at Hudson Landing, a new community of 93 luxury townhomes situated on the beautiful Hudson River in Dutchess County, New York.
+BEACON, N.Y., Dec.
+08, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the highly anticipated opening of Toll Brothers at Hudson Landing, a new community of 93 luxury townhomes situated on the beautiful Hudson River in Dutchess County, New York.
 Two model homes are currently under construction and scheduled to open in early 2023.
 Home buyers are invited to visit the sales center located at 105 Placid Circle, Wappingers Falls, NY 12590.

 Toll Brothers at Hudson Landing offers seven exquisite two-story home designs with open floor plans and up to 2,585 square feet of luxury living space.
 Features include gourmet kitchens, first-floor primary bedroom suites, home offices, tech niches, garages, and indoor/outdoor living spaces.
 Homeowners will enjoy stunning waterfront views of the Hudson River, an on-site clubhouse and swimming pool, waterfront walking trails, low-maintenance living with snow removal and lawn care provided, plus a convenient location just minutes from Beacon's vibrant main street.
 Home prices start in the low $600,000s.